MIDIconsortium/Neuroimage_preprocessing/README.md

 # MRI pre-processing

 This repository contains code to enable replication of the neuroimaging pre-processing methods used in Wood, David A., et al. "Accurate brain-age models for routine clinical MRI examinations."
 NeuroImage (2022): 118871. and Wood, David A., et al. "Deep learning models for triaging hospital head MRI examinations".
 Medical Image Analysis.
 2022. (in press).
 The code requires the data to be in Nifti file format and makes heavy use of the [Project Monai library](https://monai.io/).
-Please see 'requirements.txt' for the exact library versions used.

 # Description